zx80/cachetools-utils/docs/REFERENCE.md

 ## RedisCache

-TTL'ed Redis wrapper, default ttl is 10 minutes.
+TTL'ed Redis wrapper, default ttl is 10 minutes and key/value JSON serialization.
 Also adds a `hits()` method to compute the cache hit ratio with data taken from the Redis server.